SysKitTeam/docs-point/docs/reporting/cleanup-and-health-reports.md

 To group the report results by one or multiple columns, drag a column header to the designated place in the upper left corner of the report.
 * Doing that provides a clearer view of where the orphaned user is still a member.

+On the right side of the report, you can also **set up automation for the Orphaned Users policy directly from the report** by clicking the **Setup Automation button** on the right of the report.
+Automation can be set up only by the admin from the report itself or directly from the policy settings.
+For more details about automation, take a look at the [Orphaned Users policy article](../governance-and-automation/automated-workflows/orphaned-users-admin.md).

 By selecting the checkbox of an orphaned user, you can perform the **Remove User** action and see the additional information, like who blocked it and when the selected user was blocked.